yanteing/Google-Data-Analytics-CaseStudy-1-Cyclistic-/README.md

 1. Consider implementing marketing campaigns during the spring and summer at tourist and recreational sites frequented by casual riders
 2. Since casual riders display heightened activity during weekends and the summer and spring seasons, consider introducing seasonal or weekend-only membership options tailored to their preferences
 3. Given that casual riders tend to ride for extended durations compared to members, explore the possibility of offering discounts for longer rides.
-This approach could serve as an incentive for casual riders and potentially encourage members to extend their ride durations as well.
+This approach could serve as an incentive for casual riders and potentially encourage members to extend their ride durations as well